Table of Contents_

 If you’re looking for the best smart TV that prefers size over quality, then the Vizio D70U-D3 has a few questions.
 Featuring a high refresh rate of 120Hz, in addition to a low input lag and motion blur, the Vizio D70 D3 fits its limited features into a huge, 70-inch screen.
 Is it worth the asking price?
 How does it stack up against the best TVs?
 Let’s find out.

 First things first: resolution.
 The Vizio D70U-D3 is sporting 1080p, which is fine for most viewing experiences.
 However, stretching that over a 70-inch screen can and will lower the picture quality.
 It’s decent otherwise.
 On a TCL 32S327 Roku, 1080p looks much better.

 Design and style are pretty standard, albeit cheap looking considering most of it is made of plastic.
-The bezels are about half an inch, so they’ll be noticeable if that’s a problem to you.
-The screen is 70-inches, which is fantastic.
+The bezels are about half an inch, so they’ll be notified if that’s a problem for you.
+The screen is 70-inches which is wide.
 However, viewing angles aren’t the greatest and tend to dip greatly in performance at around 35 degrees.
 Supporting the TV are two V-shaped legs, though it does support VESA mounting.
 For another 70-inch TV with a similar design, read our LG 70 Class UN7370 Series review.

 It simply doesn’t have the features to support such a high price.
 If we were tossing $1000 down onto a smart TV, it would be one with 4K and perhaps HDR; the Vizio D70U-D3 has neither.
 If budget is a concern, you’re getting bang for your buck with the 4K Insignia NS-50DF710NA19.